-Grace Jardine was a member of the Women's Social and Political Union (WSPU).
-In October 1909 she met Dora Marsden in Burnley.
+Grace Jardine joined the Women's Social and Political Union (WSPU) and in October 1909 she met Dora Marsden in Burnley.
 Marsden was the organiser of the WSPU in North-West Lancashire and in 1910 the two women set up home in Southport.

 Jardine and Marsden resigned from the WSPU on 27th January 1911.
 The two women now joined the Women's Freedom League (WFL), an organisation formed by Teresa Billington-Greig, Elizabeth How-Martyn, Margaret Nevinson and Charlotte Despard.
 Like the WSPU, the WFL was a militant organisation that was willing the break the law.
 As a result, over 100 of their members were sent to prison after being arrested on demonstrations or refusing to pay taxes.
 However, members of the WFL was a completely non-violent organisation and opposed the WSPU campaign of vandalism against private and commercial property.